Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 ((10 x -$50) – $4) x 2 = -$1,008

-Once you’re out of the trade, make sure any outstanding orders are cancelled.
+Once you’re out of the trade, cancel any outstanding orders.
 If your profit target got hit, make sure your stop loss order is cancelled.
-If your stop loss got hit, make sure your profit target order is cancelled.
+If your stop loss got hit, ensure your profit target order is cancelled.
 At the end of the day, your broker should email you a statement with any trades taken during the day – check the statement to confirm your daily net profit/loss and make sure you’re “flat” (i.e. not holding any outstanding positions).

 What Margin Is Required to Trade the Emini?

-The answer to this question depends on the futures broker you choose to trade through.
-And there are 3 different $ amounts that matter:
+The answer to this question depends on the futures broker you trade through.
+And 3 different $ amounts matter:

-- Intraday Initial Margin: The amount you need in your account to place an Emini day trading order.
-Varies between approx. $1,300 and $9,200, depending on your broker and current market volatility.
+- Intraday Initial Margin: The amount you need to place an Emini day trading order in your account.
+Depending on your broker and current market volatility, it varies between approximately $1,300 and $12,000.

 - Minimum to Open Account: The amount you need to open a futures trading account.
 Varies between $1 and $10,000, depending on your broker.

-Most traders, when they start out, want to know what is the minimum capital they need to start day trading.
-Although the ‘Intraday Initial Margin’ amount might only be $1,300, the real minimum is the amount you are likely to draw down before you become consistently profitable.
+When they start, most traders want to know the minimum capital they need to start day trading.
+Although the ‘Intraday Initial Margin’ amount might only be $1,300, the minimum is the amount you are likely to draw down before becoming consistently profitable.

-But rather than jumping in straight away and opening an account to day trade futures, you’re much better off paper trading or trading on a simulator account first.
+But rather than jumping in immediately and opening an account to day trade futures, you’re much better off paper trading or trading on a simulator account first.

 Not got enough capital?
 Try trading Micro Emini Futures

-The margin to trade a Micro Emini contract is only around $920 per contract.
-So you could start paper trading, then move onto trading Micro Emini Futures and then finally graduate to trading the “full” Emini contract.
+The margin to trade a Micro Emini contract is only around $1,200 per contract.
+So you could start paper trading, then move on to trading Micro Emini Futures and finally graduate to trading the “full” Emini contract.

 How Is Emini Day Trading Taxed?